-Kelly believes that spirit plays an important role in counselling work, and she counts it a privilege to help clients connect with their internal wisdom and expertise – their own local knowledge – which has been developing throughout their lives – in order to help them author life stories that are not only congruent with their values and hopes, but also support pathways to wellbeing for themselves and their communities.
+Kelly believes that spirit plays an important role in counselling work, and she counts it a privilege to help clients connect with their internal wisdom and expertise – their own local knowledge – which has been developing throughout their lives – in order to help people author life stories that are not only congruent with their values and hopes, but also support pathways to wellbeing for themselves and their communities.
 Kelly values narrative and post-structural approaches to helping work.

 Dawn Chaput is Jonah’s Art Therapist.
 She is a community based artist who holds a Bachelor of Fine Arts (BFA) from the University of Manitoba.
 She is studying graduate level Art Therapy at the WHEAT Institute, and her helping work brings together her artistic passions and her dedication to community service.
 She has worked in support of families and young children for over a decade, and enjoys bringing these skills to Jonah’s diverse clientele.
 She has worked with individuals, families, and groups at Victor Mager Family Centre, South Winnipeg Family Information Centre, Winnipeg schools, and the City of Winnipeg.
 Dawn was awarded the Bookmates Family Award in recognition of outstanding dedication and commitment to families.